kadirseker00/seleniumhq.github.io/README.md

 <a href="https://selenium.dev"><img src="https://selenium.dev/images/selenium_logo_square_green.png" width="200" alt="Selenium"/></a>

-# Selenium Site and Documentation
+# Selenium Sites ve Dökümantasyonu

 This is the repository used to build and publish the official Selenium [website](https://selenium.dev).